mayurbhambhani/book-notes/Nudge.md

 ### Introduction

-- Liberterial Paternalism.
+- **Liberterial Paternalism**.
 This is the central idea of the book.
 Nudging people in the right direction without compromising freedom of choice.
 - Whenever a system is designed certain factors will present choices to its user.
 A choice architect is a person who is, knowingly or unknowingly, responsible for the arrangement of those choices.
 Depending on the default option a lot of user behavior is influenced.
 - Example: Amsterdam airport men urinals have a fly sticker in them.
 This simple change made men aim better and decreased the mess by 80%
 - Example: The way the food is arranged or displayed in the cafeteria can be used to influence kids to choose healthy foods.